PawseySC/singularity-containers/_episodes/21-build-deffile.md

 This tells Singularity how the image has to be initialised. `docker` means that we are going to start with a base image from Docker Hub.
 Another common way to bootstrap is using `library`, which will grab an image from the Sylabs Cloud.
 The image is specified in the next line, in this case `From: ubuntu:18.04`.
 Note how we started from Ubuntu 18.04 in Docker Hub, not Sylabs Cloud, as the former version has got a bit of a richer, more useful configuration.

-Next is a section that start with the header `%post`.
+Next is a section that starts with the header `%post`.
 This is basically a sequence of commands to be executed to install packages in the image, in essence the same commands you would use for installation in a Linux box.
 Here we are ensuring we have an up-to-date list of packages, and then we are installing three Linux utilities.

 The section `%environment` sets up environment variables that need to be defined at runtime rather than at build time.
 Here the `PATH` needs to be updated to reflect the location of the three utilities that we installed in the `%post` section.